-Admissions is a complex topic in higher education.
-Competition is high, with thousands of accredited institutions in the United States alone and online alternatives increasingly dominating the ad space as well.
+Graduate student admission is a complex topic in higher education.
+Competition for graduate students is high, with thousands of accredited institutions in the United States alone and online alternatives increasingly dominating the ad space as well.

 Who you attract to your university matters in the way you build your online presence, from your website to your digital map and virtual tour.
-The needs and reasons to attend your university differ between undergraduate and graduate, and even significantly within the graduate student segment.
-Only a full understanding of these differences can allow you to build comprehensive admissions strategies designed to maintain and even increase enrollment.
+The needs and reasons to attend your university differ between undergraduate and graduate.
+They even change significantly within the graduate student segment.
+Only a full understanding of these differences can allow you to build comprehensive admissions strategies designed to maintain and even increase enrollment for graduate students.

 Let’s dig deeper into that topic.
 We’ll start with some quick facts about the modern graduate school environment, before diving into the audience nuances that higher ed professionals looking to recruit graduate students have to be aware of.

-4 Quick Facts About the State of Graduate Admissions
+4 Quick Facts About the State of Admissions for Graduate Students

-- Microcredentials are on the rise.
-Rather than looking for traditional degree programs, increasing numbers of students are expecting short certificates and trainings that look good on a resume and drive specific skills building.
+Microcredentials are on the rise.
+Rather than looking for traditional degree programs, increasing numbers of students are expecting short certificates and training that look good on a resume and drive specific skills building.

 Add these trends together, and you get a good idea of just how graduate admissions differs from undergrad.
 Of course, that’s only the beginning.
 Graduate admissions professionals also have to contend with the fact that the audience is not uniform — far from it.

-3 Student Types for the Modern Graduate Admissions Professional
+3 Types of Graduate Students for the Modern Admissions Professional